 The similarity is explained by the fact that both of these churches are built of red brick and decorated in a pseudo-Russian style.
-The figured heads of both cathedrals are carved colored domes.
+The figured heads of both cathedrals are carved coloured domes.

 The Cathedral of the Intercession of the Most Holy Theotokos on the Moat — this is the canonical name of St. Basil’s Cathedral was built 300 years before the Savior on the Blood.
 And this is not one, but ten churches and a bell tower, which are combined into a single architectural ensemble.
 The churches are crowned with 11 domes: 9 onions and one hipped-shaped on the bell tower and the main temple.

-Five of the nine domes of the Savior on Spilled Blood, including the main one, are covered with enameled copper plates which color pattern doesn’t copy, another four — with gold-plated copper.
+Five of the nine domes of the Savior on Spilled Blood, including the main one, are covered with enamelled copper plates which colour pattern doesn’t copy, another four — with gold-plated copper.
 The highest, central octahedral tent is surrounded by onion heads.
 At its base, there are oblong-shaped windows framed with platbands — kokoshniki.

 The cathedral on the east side is three semicircular protrusions of the altar part — apses, topped with small gilded, onion-shaped domes.

 On the west side, a 63-meter high two-tiered bell tower adjoins the temple, built on the place where the emperor was mortally wounded.
 Its dome is the largest in size of all the heads of the cathedral, and the walls are decorated with mosaic emblems of Russian cities and provinces.

 Gilt-covered inscriptions carved on red granite tell about important events in the emperor’s life and official events of his reign: